 How to Evolve

 The 50% bulk from Eviolite is no joke.
-Mienfoo takes hits that fully evolved Pokemon can't, especially with a spread EV build EVs pushing the fast physical side.
+Mienfoo takes hits that fully evolved Pokemon can't, especially with spread EVs pushing the fast physical side.
 Knock Off gives it offensive presence.

 Best Build